INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Contemporary pragmatists recognize the empirical criterion as the only valid decision criterion that yields scientific progress.

-On the pragmatist thesis of ontological relativity, semantics and ontologies can never trump the empirical criterion for criticism.
+On the pragmatist thesis of relativized semantics and ontological relativity, semantics and ontologies can never trump the empirical criterion for criticism.
 Acceptance of ontologies is based upon empirical adequacy of a theory as demonstrated by empirical test outcomes.
 Thus contrary to romantics, pragmatists permit description of subjective mental states in social-science theories and explanations, but never require such description as a criterion for criticism.
 Or as Popper said, science is “subjectless”.

 Pragmatists recognize the nontruth-functional hypothetical-conditional form of statement-schema for expressing proposed theories.